A TENS unit is an electrical device used to alleviate pain, restore sensation, and assist recovery from injury, illness or accident.

 A TENS unit can help relieve menstrual cramps.
 Some women suffer dearly from menstrual cramps (10).
 And the search for relief can sometimes seem fruitless.
 Fortunately, research has demonstrated that TENS therapy can be effective in treating menstrual cramps (11).
 In fact many women participating in the research characterized the relief they got from TENS as being either good or excellent.

 A TENS unit produces endorphins.
 Endorphins (12) are typically released by the brain during strenuous exercise, sex and even by eating chocolate.
 They act as natural painkillers and often create a sense of euphoria as well.
-Treatment with a TENS unit has also been known to produce endorphins.
-This is one reason they do such a good job alleviating pain.
+Treatment with a TENS unit can produce endorphins.
+That is one reason they do such a good job alleviating pain.

 A TENS unit can help with carpal tunnel syndrome.
 Carpal tunnel syndrome (13) is the result of excessive stress and strain on the tendons of the wrist.
 It can be very painful and obtaining relief isn’t always possible via standard methods like NSAIDs (14).
 Many people, however, report that treatment with a TENS unit that involves placing a pad on both the top and bottom of the wrist can provide effective relief.